cybergrrl/scoutaloud/content/travels/balkans/dubrovnik.md

 Well it's definitely autumn and Dubrovnik greeted us with pouring rain on and off throughout the evening.

+content/travels/balkans/

+{{ img(path="./20251005_210023(1).gif",
+       alt="People sheltering under canvas roof outside a pub in an alley in Dubrovnik at night, rain is pouring down around them,  gutters are splurging", caption="Down and down it pours") }}

 That didn't stop us from having a great time.
 Crossing having alfresco dinner in a downpour and eating ice-cream under an umbrella from the bucket list 😄